City of Swan

+The historic, administrative, commercial and industrial centre of Swan is Midland, a satellite city and strategic metropolitan centre of Perth.
+Other key areas of the City include the historic colonial town of Guildford, the Swan Valley tourism and winery region and the new town of Ellenbrook.

 History

-The City of Swan was formed on 20 February 1970 as the Shire of Swan with the amalgamation of the Shire of Swan-Guildford and the Town of Midland.
-It assumed its current name when it gained city status on 25 April 2000.
+The City of Swan is the modern-day descendant of the Swan Road District, founded in 1871.
+The current organisation was created on 20 February 1970 as the Shire of Swan, after the forced amalgamation of the Shire of Swan-Guildford and the Town of Midland.

+The Shire gained 'City' status on 25 April 2000.

 On 1 July 2016 the portion of Noranda north of Widgee Road was transferred to the City of Bayswater.

 Wards

 The City of Swan is divided into 5 wards, most of which have three Councillors: